Light Dark

 2. Identify Relevant Features

-Once the designer has a good overview of the idea, he or she in conjunction with the project manager begins to identify relevant features expected by the founder, and the ones essential to ensure the process functions optimally.
+Once the designer has a good overview of the idea, he or she, in conjunction with the project manager, begins to identify relevant features expected by the founder and the ones essential to ensure the process functions optimally.

 3. Timeframe and cost estimate

-The time frame for the project is primarily influenced by the complexity, features, number of pages and the tools employed in the product design process.
+The time frame for the project is primarily influenced by the complexity, features, number of pages, and the tools employed in the product design process.

 This in turn determines the cost of design, as the price is directly proportional to the time expended on the project.
+Illustration Shows the First Step of Insurance Application Design Denoting the Planning of the Insurance Application Development Process

 Once the design process is planned, the User Experience design begins.